 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-The SlimFast Diet has been a popular weight loss tool for decades.
+The SlimFast plan is a popular weight loss program that has been around for decades.

 It consists of meal replacement shakes and food products designed to promote weight loss.